Thermal expansion

 ZEROK

-At lower temperatures, substances exist in solid, liquid, and gaseous states.
+Substances exist in solid, liquid, and gaseous states at lower temperatures.
 When the temperature increases, the electrons in the outer shell might move away from the nucleus, breaking the Coulomb binding.
 This results in the ionization of the atoms.
 However, most elements still have one or more electron-filled shells, except for certain elements found low in the Periodic Table.
-At extremely high temperatures, more electrons will be released from their Coulomb barrier.
+More electrons will be released from their Coulomb barrier at extremely high temperatures.

-The fact that electrons can also overcome their Coulomb barrier by absorbing energy means that they interact with photons with a certain frequency level and free electric energy.
-The prevailing paradigm of vibrating molecules and atoms does not predict this behavior.
+Electrons can overcome their Coulomb barrier by absorbing energy, which means they interact with photons at specific frequency levels and free electric energy.
+This behavior is not predicted by the prevailing paradigm of vibrating molecules and atoms.

 What we observe is visible proof of the Second Law of Thermodynamics.